A Last Christmas festive tour of London

 Regent Street, central London

 Renowned for its shopping, dining and wellness experiences, Regent Street is home to the largest festive lights installation in the capital.
-Together with St James’, the awe-inspiring ‘The Spirit of Christmas’ lights hang proudly overhead as you can hunt for festive goodies.
+Together with St James’, the awe-inspiring ‘The Spirit of Christmas’ lights hang proudly overhead as shoppers hunt for festive goodies.
 Regent Street itself celebrates its 200th anniversary in 2019, promising to give the festivities an added edge from when switch on happens on 14 November.
-Be enthralled by the enchanting window displays at Hamley’s before taking your little ones to visit Santa’s Grotto at the famed toy retailer, and venture onto Oxford Street to discover Selfridges and Liberty London, a festive shopping paradise offering everything from charming decorations to luxury brands and high-end jewellery.
+Be enthralled by the enchanting window displays at Hamley’s before taking the little ones to visit Santa’s Grotto at the famed toy retailer, and venture onto Oxford Street to discover Selfridges and Liberty London, a festive shopping paradise offering everything from charming decorations to luxury brands and high-end jewellery.

 Seven Dials, Camden

 A dazzling kaleidoscope of boutiques and beauty stores, heritage brands and festive lights, the seven interconnecting cobbled streets of Seven Dials are converted into a hub of Christmassy joy from mid-November.
 Discover a delightful array of designer brands under the twinkling lights of this pretty neighbourhood, with close to 100 fashion and lifestyle stores offering an array of lavish gifts, before tucking into brunch or dinner at one of more than 50 independent eateries.